SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 ## <a name="modelApproach"><a> Model Approach

-This section aims to summarize on a high level the modeling strategy of the competition approach.
+This section aims to summarize the modeling strategy of the competition approach on a high level.
 All logic is implemented in <b>Python</b>, which is GPL compatible.
 The Tensorflow package is used to train and load deep learning models. <b>Tensorflow</b> is used for deep learning in Python.
 The Python package <b>Pandas</b> for tabular data handling and the Python package <b>Numpy</b> for numeric computations.
 The Python package <b>Multiprocessing</b> is used to parallelize the computations.

 ### <a name="preProcessing"><a> Pre-processing